 Although it might sound unbelievable, being mistakenly reported dead is a more common problem than you would think.
 It is a possibility to be mistakenly reported as deceased by one of the major credit bureau.
 You will need to act swiftly to mitigate the potential losses you could sustain due to this error.

 How False Deceased Notations Can Affect You?

 Being falsely reported dead is no small issue.
-Having a deceased marker on your personal file can cause the following:
+Deceased remarks on your personal file can cause the following:

-Above all, a false deceased notation will cause the FICO scoring model to not generate a credit score.
-Without that FICO credit score, most financial institutions cannot issue you any line of credit.
+Above all, a false deceased notation will halt all FICO updates preventing you from generating a credit score.
+Without that FICO credit score, most financial institutions cannot extend any new lines of credit to you, effectively nullifying your access to credit.

 Typically, a false death report originates from one of two places: